 History at a Glance

 History at a Glance offers online exhibits reflecting the life and times of local families and the farming and maritime cultures to which they were connected.
-We will eventually offer self-guided tours with a preservations associate available to chat in order to answer questions.
-Artifacts, narratives and photographs will be “on display” in partnership with Long Island Traditions South Shore Estuary Project, Bellmore Memorial Library’s local history initiatives, and in collaboration with other community partners on the South Shore of Long Island.
+We will eventually offer self-guided tours with a preservations associate available to chat in order to answer questions on-line.
+In time, exhibits will be offered at a center for community education and wellness that we will establish.
+Artifacts, narratives and photographs will be “on display” in partnership with Long Island Traditions South Shore Estuary Project, Bellmore Memorial Library’s local history initiatives, and in collaboration with other community partners on both the North and the South Shores of Long Island.